 You can save a few pieces that realistically you will get back into, if weight gain has been an issue, but don’t have a closet full of “I will wear that after I lose these extra 15lbs.”
 Even if you do lose weight, traditionally we like to shop for new pieces for our new bodies.
 Holding onto these pieces takes up too much closet and mind real estate!

-*I can help you with consignment of designer shoes and bags if you need a little handholding to getting your ROI.
+*I can help you with the consignment of designer shoes and bags if you need a little handholding to get your ROI.
+Make your closet cleanse work for you!”

-What is the purpose of a closet edit?
+What is the purpose of a closet cleanse?

-There are so many reasons to edit your closet but some of the best are listed below.
+There are so many reasons to learn how to declutter your wardrobe but some of the best are listed below.
 All of these feelings and emotions are valid and should be celebrated!

 - Happiness and Joy